Variational methods for a singular SPDE yielding the universality of the magnetization ripple: Introduction

 Loosely speaking, the task now is to show that $E_{ren}$ can still be given a sense as we approximate the white noise.
-We will consider approximations that belong to the following class of probability measures:
+We will consider approximations that belong to the following class of probability measures:\footnote{In the following we specify the topology on the space where we define a (probability) measure, the $\sigma$-algebra always being given by the Borel $\sigma$-algebra associated to that topology.}

 \begin{assumption} We consider the class of probability measures $\langle\cdot\rangle$ on the space of periodic Schwartz distributions\footnote{In our notation, we do not distinguish between the probability measure and its expectation, and use $\langle\cdot\rangle$ to denote in particular the latter.
 In the probability jargon, $\xi$ plays the role of a dummy variable like the popular $\omega$.
 We prefer to adopt this point of view, but sometimes it is convenient to also think of $\xi$ as a random variable taking values in the space of periodic Schwartz distributions by identifying it with the canonical evaluation $\xi\mapsto \mathbf{ev}(\xi)$, where $\mathbf{ev}(\xi)(\varphi) := \xi(\varphi)$ for all $\varphi \in \mathcal{C}^{\infty}(\TT^2)$.
 In our notation, when we refer to the law of $\xi$, we mean the law of the random variable $\mathbf{ev}$ or rather the probability measure $\lng\cdot\rng$.} $\xi$ (endowed with the Schwartz topology), satisfying the following: